 How to Check for Assisted Living Violations

-A Place for Mom provides a list of assisted living state licensing websites across the United States, but this post ranks each state based on the amount of information available online and the usability of the website or websites that provide that information.
+A Place for Mom provides a list of assisted living state licensing websites across the United States, ranking each state based on the amount of available information online and the usability of the websites that provide that information.

 Accessible and Transparent State Websites for Assisted Living

 How well does your state provide information about care providers and their histories on the web?
 These rankings should give you a good indication of a quality state website.

 The criteria that we used to build this list includes:

 - Accessible information through a search form rather than a mere downloadable list.

 - Assisted living records are centralized on one website rather than across a few websites.

 - Frequently updated assisted living information.